 6214 W. Monroe Road (Hwy M-50) Tipton, Michigan 49287

-An indoor active, multi-level vinyasa class focusing on breath, alignment, and personal awareness.
+An indoor active, vinyasa class focusing on breath, alignment, and personal awareness.
 Modified to suit beginners as well as experienced practitioners.
 Offered every Thursday morning in January.

 Robert Ayotte, naturalist, will discuss identification, biology, and ecology of conifers of the Great Lakes.
 A conifer tour at HLG follows the presentation.
 Program is included with admission to HLG ($3 per person, free for HLG members).